-Intended outcome: all new general needs housing has a minimum level of play space provision.
+Intended outcome: that all new general needs housing has a level of play space provision not falling below the minimum given.

 Children are intended to benefit by specific provision for play space.
-Providing a benefit for one section of the community is justified as children have a right to play.
+Providing a benefit for this group is justified as children have a right to play.
 Children in SIMD areas may benefit from the policy if there is upgrading of spaces near them, which is not likely but possible.
 Provision of good quality open space should benefit those on low incomes and anyone caring for children, as visiting open space is free.
-Children not in mainstream school (those with learning or physical disabilities, or at private schools) may particularly benefit as it allows them to interact with other children in their community who they would not normally see.
+Children not in mainstream school (those with learning or physical disabilities, or at private schools) may particularly benefit as it allows them to interact with other children in their community who they would not normally see at school.

 Although the policy does not state that play facilities must be inclusive other regulatory regimes would ensure the needs of disabled people in provision of open space are met.
-The Council's Sport, Countryside and leisure service must agree the design of play spaces.
+The Council's Sport, Countryside and Leisure service must agree the design of play spaces.

-There is no specific play space provision for gypsy traveler sites however the provision for adequate landscaping in HOU8 will allow this to be included on a case by case basis.
+There is no specific play space provision for Gypsy/Traveller sites however the provision for adequate landscaping in HOU8 will allow this to be included on a case by case basis.
 Play space is not mentioned in housing specifically aimed at young people leaving care (such as New Horizons).
 This type of housing is usually brought forward by the Council or third sector providers rather than privately, and these organizations would allow for play space if it needed, therefore specific reference in plan policy is not necessary.